dagrewal/uk-crime-dashboard/README.md

 ## Data Source
 The data is being sourced from https://www.data.gov.uk.
 This website contains open-source UK gorvernment data.
 The dataset being used as part of the project is UK crime statistics on the number of arrests and ethnicities of those being arrested.

-The latest available data is made available in the application via a `requests` call to the appropiate url.
+The latest available data is made available in the application via a `requests` call to https://www.ethnicity-facts-figures.service.gov.uk/crime-justice-and-the-law/policing/number-of-arrests/latest#download-the-data.